Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Are There Perennials You Can Plant in the Fall?

-Yes, you can plant certain perennials in the fall, and in some regions, it’s an ideal time to do so.
-Fall planting allows perennials to establish their root systems before winter, giving them a head start for the following growing season.
+Yes, you can plant certain perennials in the fall; in some regions, it’s an ideal time to do so.
+Fall planting allows perennials to establish their root systems before winter, giving them a head start for the growing season.
 Here are some perennials that you can plant in the fall:

 • Peonies: Fall is the best time to plant peonies.
-Make sure to plant them with their “eyes” (buds) no more than 2 inches below the soil surface.
+Plant them with their “eyes” (buds) no more than 2 inches below the soil surface.

 • Coral Bells (Heuchera): These shade-tolerant perennials are great for fall planting.
 Plant them at the same depth as they were in their nursery pots.

 • Siberian Iris: Fall is an excellent time to plant Siberian iris.
-They prefer consistently moist soil during their establishment period.
+During their establishment period, they prefer consistently moist soil.

 • Daylilies (Hemerocallis): Fall is a suitable time for planting daylilies, especially if you want them to establish themselves before the next growing season.